Orolol/cv/index.md

 ## Presentation

-Working as lead developer frontend at **Bluenove**, currently on a javascript project using React.
+Working as lead developer frontend at **Bluenove**, currently on a Typescript project using React and NextJS.
 Full-time since 11 years, I used lot of different languages and frameworks, making me polyvalent and accustomed to learn quickly.
 French, speaking fluent english, I worked in international environments and with various project management methods, mostly in agile.
+Current scrum master of my team, I'm also doing sociology research about Agile method for EHESS.

 ## Skills

-`Web` Javascript, React, VueJS, CSS, modern JS dev tools (webpack, gulp, etc)
-`Backend` GoLang, Python (2.7 et 3.5), NodeJS, (Java, C#, PHP also, but at a lower skill level)
+`Web` Typescript/Javascript, React, NextJS, VueJS, CSS 2-3 `Libraires` D3.js, State management (Zustand, Context API, Vuex), MaterialUI, Styled Components `DevOps` Docker, Gitlab CI/CD, Jenkins
+`Backend` GoLang, Python, NodeJS.
 `SGBD` MySQL, PostresQL, MongoDB
-`Project Management` ScrumMaster & agile.
+`Project Management` ScrumMaster & Agile project management.

 ## Experiences - CDI

 `05/2021- Présent`
-Lead developer frontend / Scrum master, *Bluenove*
+Lead developer frontend and Scrum master, *Bluenove*
 * Lead developer of a team of 4 other frontend
-* Partcipate to the design and development of many featere on the key app of the company
+* Partcipate to the design and development of many features on the key app of the company (Assembl)
+* Manage the team and participate in the development of the survey application
 * Scrum master of the tech team
-* ReactJS, Styled Components
+* Typescript, NextJS, ReactJS, Styled Components

 `11/2015 - 05/2021`
 Tech lead / Fullstack software engineer, *Weborama*